Convergence of a hybrid scheme for the elliptic Monge-Ampere equation: Introduction

-Numerical experiments reported in \cite{Oberman2010b} indicate that Newton's method can be applied to the nonlinear system resulting from a hybrid discretization.
-Although central difference approximations of the second order derivatives are used in \cite{Oberman2010b}, it is easily seen that the general methodology presented in this paper can be combined with new results on standard finite discretizations presented in \cite{Awanou-k-Hessian12} to yield the convergence of the original method used in \cite{Oberman2010b}.
-For these reasons we do not give numerical results for the variant analyzed in this paper.
+The best results for the hybrid discretization are obtained when the subdomain where the solution is not smooth, the set of singular points, is known in advance.
+An adaptive mesh refinement scheme could make it easier to identify the set of singular points.
+As with \cite{Oberman2010b}, one can take a conservative approach and include a priori in the set of singular points, points where either $f(x)$ is not H$\ddot{\text{o}}$lder continuous, $f(x)$ is too small or $f(x)$ is too large.
+It is very likely that the approximation will deteriorate at points which are close to boundary points where $\partial \Omega$ is not $C^3$ or strictly convex and points close to boundary points where $g(x)$ cannot be extended to a $C^3$ function.
+They may be included in the set of singular points as well.
+The motivation to consider these points as singular points comes from the regularity theory of the Monge-Amp\`ere equation.
+See for example \cite[Theorem 1.1]{Trudinger08}.

+A standard finite difference discretization of the Dirichlet problem for the Monge-Amp\`ere equation was introduced in \cite{Dean2006}.
+Finite element discretizations have also been proposed, e.g. \cite{GlowinskiICIAM07,Bohmer2008,Feng2009,Brenner2010b,Lakkis11b,Davydov12,Glowinski2014}.
+As explained above, the performance of these methods can be explained with elliptic regularity.
+For other provably convergent schemes for the Monge-Amp\`ere equation, we refer to \cite{Mirebeau15,Feng2017,nochetto2018two}.

 This paper is organized as follows.
 In the second section, we recall the notion of viscosity solution and present the hybrid discretization.
 We also define our notion of discrete convex function in the second section and the main notation of the paper.
-Existence and uniqueness of a discrete convex solution is given in the third section.
-In the fourth section we use the now classical arguments of \cite{Barles1991} and new arguments for smooth solutions and the standard finite difference discretization of \cite{Awanou-Std-fd} to prove convergence to the viscosity solution of the hybrid discretization.
+In the third section we rely on results on the analysis of discretizations of smooth solutions to motivate our assumptions on the existence of a discrete solution.
+In the fourth section we use the now classical arguments of \cite{Barles1991} and recent arguments given in \cite{Awanou-k-Hessian12,DiscreteAlex2} to prove the convergence of the hybrid discretization to the viscosity solution.